tramsauer/raddo/docs/install.rst

    The software is developed and tested for usage in Linux.
    Installation via pip and conda are unfortunately not supported yet.

-Installing ``raddo`` is simple: clone the repository, change into new directory and run:
+Installing ``raddo`` is simple: clone the repository, change into new directory and install via:

 .. code:: bash